Geoff Chappell - Software Analyst

 Everything at this site is the result of time I have somehow managed to find, off and on over 20 years, for writing up as a public resource some of what I discover in my own research.
 Frankly, the research is always something I would do for my own pleasure since I am very much that sort of person who is driven by inquisitiveness, but writing up is a chore.
 Though I have sometimes made a point of reserving large stretches of time just for research and writing, it is more typical that even research is limited to time snatched between items of paid work.
 At best, only 10% of what I find even gets an attempt at a write-up.
 Your choice is typically between having a draft or an unannotated list, or having nothing.
 This compromise of publishing unpolished work is far from easy for me, but seems preferable to leaving those drafts and lists to moulder in a virtual drawer, awaiting time for perfection.
 The deciding factor in this is that even what little I get round to writing up is in far too many cases both more detailed and more reliable than you can find from Microsoft.
 I don’t say this to my credit.
 I don’t mean it to Microsoft’s discredit, either, but to the shame of an industry that bleats a lot about Microsoft’s dominance and about Microsoft’s supposedly awful software yet invests next to nothing in uncovering the details.

-Although it is not necessary that one who works at analysing software should be a programmer or have trained as a programmer—which I did not—it is almost certainly not possible to become proficient at analysing software without also becoming at least competent at many of the skills required for programming, and it is surely not possible to do any useful software analysis without producing information that may in turn be useful to programmers.
+Although it is not necessary that one who works at analysing software should be a programmer or have formally trained as a programmer—which I did not—it is almost certainly not possible to become proficient at analysing software without also becoming at least competent at many of the skills required for programming, and it is surely not possible to do any useful software analysis without producing information that may in turn be useful to programmers.
 Indeed, the production of such information looks to be the primary measure of whether the software analysis is useful.

-Most such information for programmers is presented as the public results of separate studies.
+Most of the site’s information for programmers is presented as the public results of separate studies.
 That they are separate is in part because I worked on them separately, at least to begin with, as organised investigations.
 When the website was reorganised for its new domain name in 2007, formal division into studies was seen to be very convenient because pages in one study hardly ever link to pages in another.

-A third study arose directly from the redevelopment of this website in 2007 to use scripting.
+A third study arose directly from the website’s redevelopment in 2007 to use scripting.
 It started as a few tentative steps at alternative documentation of Microsoft’s JScript language but developed into a wider look at Internet Explorer.
 Be warned however that this study was only ever tentative.
 The material is published only as very rough notes.
 Many of the pages really are just my own notes as I myself was learning the least I hoped I would ever need to know about HTML authoring.
 Though many more are the result of committed research on a scale similar to the best work in the other studies, no formal guidance is offered about which pages were attempted to what standard.

 To reach the studies, click the corresponding tabs in the banner.
 Each study has its own table of contents, which is more or less essential for navigation.
 If you see no banner with tabs for these studies, or no table of contents to the left of this page, then please check the Browser Advice before trying to pick your way through any of the studies.